-The ingredients in human nail polish on your pet, because dogs can easily swallow the products when licking or chewing her paws.
-If human nail polish or nail polish remover is used on a dog, great care must be taken to wash away the product before the chemicals and fumes can harm the dog.
+Don't use human nail polish on your pet because your dog could easily swallow the product when licking or chewing her paws.
+If human nail polish or nail polish remover is used on a dog, it's important to quickly and thoroughly wash off the product before the chemicals and fumes can harm the dog.

 If your dog ingests a significant amount of nail polish remover (more than one or two licks), take her to the veterinarian immediately.
 Dogs aren't likely to vomit and won't show dramatic physical symptoms if nail polish is ingested.
 However, the substance does cause damage to their internal organs.

 What type of nail polish on dogs is safe?